-If you want to buy properties for a fraction of market value, you'll have to send out A LOT of offers.
+When I was a real estate investing rookie, I found out pretty quickly that if I wanted to buy properties for a fraction of market value, I would have to send out A LOT of offers.

-Finding deals with massive amounts of equity is a numbers game… and while this isn’t a terribly difficult concept for most of us to grasp, there remains a major obstacle that gets in the way of many new investors.
-When I was first trying to figure out this whole “investing game” – I used to get totally hung up on the ridiculously time-consuming task of property research.
+Finding deals with massive amounts of free equity is a numbers game.
+While this isn’t a terribly difficult concept for most of us to grasp, this remains a major obstacle for many new investors.
+Like them, I used to spend hours upon hours researching the heck out of every single property before I felt comfortable making an offer.
+It ate up a TON of my time.

 “You have no business making an offer on this property until you know everything about it, inside and out.”